rizelbr/Baraag_DL/README.md

 - Baraag DL will register a client with the Mastodon API used by Baraag.
 - This will generate a persistent authentication token, ```client_credentials``` in the same folder baraag_dl.py is run from.
 - You will be prompted for a username (e-mail) and password to log into your Baraag account.
+- Alternatively, leave the login field blank to proceed as an unregistered user.
+This obviously won't allow for downloading media from followed accounts, but allows you to download from specific accounts by using the search function.
 - Should the login be successful, Baraag DL will generate a persistent user token, ```user_credentials``` in the same folder Baraag DL is run from.

 ### Subsequent runs